fica-ps/fica/README.md

 # FICA

-This is the experimental branch:
+This is the main implementation for FICA:

 At the moment there's an ongoing implementation using: